Jake-Moore/GradleDependOnRelocatedShadow/README.md

 - This is by far not the most clean solution, but after a couple of days of struggling to get something to work, this is the best I could come up with.
 - **NOTE:** If the project fails to build using this solution, refresh gradle in IntelliJ
   - This will trigger the `idea-ext` plugin to re-compile the `unpacked-shadow` folder
+- **NOTE:** If you change `module-b`'s abstract class, you will have to rebuild `unpacked-shadow`
+  - The simplest way to do this is using `idea-ext` and refreshing gradle
 #### 1. Add the `unpackShadow` task to `module-b`
 ```kotlin
 tasks.register<Copy>("unpackShadow") {